Redundancy payments for directors: A Quick Guide

 September 21, 2020 by Sandra

-If you’re the director of a company, you’ll no doubt have experience in dealing with employees and employee law.
+If you’re the director of a company, you’ll no doubt have experience in dealing with employees and employee law — but when facing financial difficulty, understanding insolvency practitioner costs is just as important.

 While you may or may not have had to deal with it first-hand, you may know a little about how redundancies work in the context of a workforce.
 But the chances are that you’ll know next to nothing about how redundancy payments work for you as a director, and may even be asking yourself: are directors entitled to redundancy pay?